AdamScherlis/adamscherlis.github.io/posts/permutohedra/index.md

 I'm not feeling sophisticated, so we're going to do the first one.

+If you want to try it yourself, stop reading here.
+Spoilers follow.

 ## Clues

 There are a couple observations we can make about the given example sets: